Version Differences

 Fire Temple Song

-In versions 1.0 & 1.1, the Fire Temple song contains religious-themed vocals from the Muslim faith.
-One line, translated into English, states: “I bear witness that there is no god but Allah”.
-In versions 1.2 (N64) and onward the song was replaced with what seems to be a remix of the Shadow Temple’s song.
+In NTSC versions 1.0 & 1.1, the Fire Temple song contains religious-themed vocals from the Muslim faith.
+One line, translated into English, states: "I bear witness that there is no god but Allah".
+In NTSC 1.2 and onward the song was replaced with what seems to be a remix of the Shadow Temple's song.
 This new song contains no discernible lyrics, only Gregorian-style moans and a ghostly female chorus can be heard.

 Symbol Change